 As well as improving on the slow, bulky data solutions that typically reside in the higher level enterprise systems, RDM also improves on conventional embedded database products that store data in a flat file.
 As more and more industrial automation systems generate data, there are too many log files for a flat file system to cope with efficiently.
 RDM not only collects the data in a more structured and meaningful way, but also allows pre-processing of the data actually on the embedded device itself before sending the most relevant data to other systems for further analysis or long-term historical data storage.

-With the introduction of RDM Embedded 12.0, system developers who are working with industrial automation systems in all sectors can take full advantage of features such as support for multi-core processors, in-memory limitation, encryption, shared memory and a host of other high-performance features.
+With RDM, system developers who are working with industrial automation systems in all sectors can take full advantage of features such as support for multi-core processors, in-memory limitation, encryption, shared memory and a host of other high-performance features.
 It is an ACID compliant database, meaning that the information collected is guaranteed to be accurate.
 Automatic recovery features ensure that data will never be lost due to a system failure.
-And RDM Embedded provides the high level of availability needed in modern industrial automation processes.
+And RDM provides the high level of availability needed in modern industrial automation processes.

 Where once those tasked with collecting, analysing and acting upon data might only have been interested in overall output levels, critical systems alarms, production line quotas and information on plant or asset uptime, today they are increasingly looking at systems that can give far greater transparency into the automation system, accessing and acting on the data generated by the myriad of automated devices in a modern manufacturing or processing plant.